hayooucom/I_love_GitlibCoin/README.md

 # I_love_GithubCoin
 Want GithubCoin for free ?

-Githubcoin is for every github user.
+Githubcoin is a Cryptocurrency using ETH blockchain for every github user.

-You can get 100 ~ 100,000 GithubCoin for free ,depense your working in github.
+You can get 100 ~ 100,000 GithubCoin for free ,depending on your working in github.

 just star and fork this repo ,download wallet(below) and visit:

 http://hayoou.com/gtc/get_githubcoin.php

+Then you can receive your GithubCoin(GTC) .Have fun !!

 GithubCoin Android wallet (open source) :